kali/lackr/README.md

 We experimented with several ways of implementing the actual dispatching between the Varnish/Rails and the Scala stacks.
-After a few monthes, the best solution we found was to actually run the Scala app in the same JVM than lackr, by-passing the whole HTTP network interaction, to the price of some tricky black magic.
+After a few monthes, the best solution we found was to actually run the Scala app in the same JVM than Lackr, by-passing the whole HTTP network interaction, to the price of some tricky black magic.

-The scala stack was called first and offered a chance to process every query lackr was emitting, and lackr would then try to call varnish when the scala app did not show interest.
+The Scala stack was called first and offered a chance to process every query Lackr was emitting, and Lackr would then try to call varnish when the Scala app did not show interest.

-Both stack, the scala and the ruby one, were accessing the same MongoDB databases where most stuff had been migrated to from MySQL.
-To date, we are quite happy with the combination of sluggish but very developper friendly Rails stack, which is still the workhouse of our app, still containing all views templates with the more webservice-oriented scala stack producing fresh JSON data to the empty web views, or XML data to our rich-client IOS applications.
+Both stack, the Scala and the ruby one, were accessing the same MongoDB databases where most stuff had been migrated to from MySQL.
+To date, we are quite happy with the combination of sluggish but very developper friendly Rails stack, which is still the workhouse of our app, still containing all views templates with the more webservice-oriented Scala stack producing fresh JSON data to the empty web views, or XML data to our rich-client IOS applications.

 Lackr get handlebars